 PowerMAN installs a service application POWERMAN.EXE on each computer.
-The service spends the vast majority of the time idle and therefore does not have any measurable impact on system performance.
+The service spends the vast majority of the time in an inert state and therefore does not have any measurable impact on system performance.
 Periodically (every 5-10 minutes) the service checks the current status of the computer.
 This process only takes a fraction of a second.